informalsystems/hermes/guide/src/commands/path-setup/clients.md

 USAGE:
     hermes update client [OPTIONS] --host-chain <HOST_CHAIN_ID> --client <CLIENT_ID>

-FLAGS:
-        --host-chain <HOST_CHAIN_ID>
-            identifier of the chain that hosts the client

-        --client <CLIENT_ID>
-            identifier of the chain targeted by the client
+DESCRIPTION:
+    Update an IBC client

 OPTIONS:
         --height <REFERENCE_HEIGHT>
-            the target height of the client update
+            The target height of the client update.
+Leave unspecified for latest height.

         --trusted-height <REFERENCE_TRUSTED_HEIGHT>
-            the trusted height of the client update
+            The trusted height of the client update.
+Leave unspecified for latest height.

+REQUIRED:
+        --client <CLIENT_ID>            Identifier of the chain targeted by the client --host-chain <HOST_CHAIN_ID>    Identifier of the chain that hosts the client
 ```

 __Update client with latest header__